AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Robustness/LongSequence/tc.rst

 straightline statements in a big subprogram
 ===========================================

-Check that all/none of the straightline statements in a big subprogram are reported uncovered when the subprogram is called/not-called.
+Check that all of the straight-line statements in a long subprogram are reported as covered when the subprogram is called.
+Check that none of the straight-line statements in a long subprogram are repored as covered when the subprogram is not called.